libor-m/scrimer/doc/install.rst

     # in home directory of current user
     virtualenv ~/scrimer-env
     . ~/scrimer-env/bin/activate

-    # if you're in a grid environment, this can help with
-    # changing absolute paths on different nodes
-    virtualnev --relocatable ~/scrimer-env

     # install cython in advance because of pybedtools
     # and distribute because of pyvcf